Categories

 Drop-Out Rate Increases With Group Size

 In smaller events, it is obvious when someone is missing.
 In a group of 200, participants know they are less visible, and some will use that.
 Work commitments, phone calls, and quiet exits are more common at large group scale than clients anticipate.
 This is worth accounting for in your confirmed headcount and in how sub-groups are structured, so that a few absences do not unbalance a team or leave a station short.
+For groups crossing the 100-pax mark, the operational design changes, full breakdown in our team building activities for 100 employees guide.

 Game Explanation Takes Significantly Longer